Nelson Mandela Bay Rainfall ‘Significant Event’ As 3,000 Displaced in Windy City

 "Additionally, two water tankers were deployed from Adelaide to provide the community with clean drinking water due to the damaged waterworks in KwaNobuhle."

-With many parts of KwaZakhele, New Brighton, Motherwell and Missionvale by Wednesday, Gift of the Givers teams provided residents with non-perishables.
+By Wednesday, many parts of KwaZakhele, New Brighton, Motherwell, and Missionvale still grappled with an electricity outage.
+Gift of the Givers teams provided residents with non-perishables to ease the burden.

 "Clean drinking water was a concern in those places, ensuring we stay on the ground to look after people in the shelter as they cannot cook while there is no power and the inside of their homes are drenched," said Sablay.